 This is Shannon.
 Shannon was a lead designer at lululemon, where she created some of the company’s most iconic designs, including the Scuba Hoodie and the Groove Pant.
 Since then, she’s gone on to found imagine1day and the Wilson School of Design at Kwantlen Polytechnic University with her husband, Chip.
 These days, Shannon is all about fun, family, philanthropy and a good sweat.
 She’s a newly certified personal trainer, a mom to Duke, Tag and Tor, and a step-mom to Brett and JJ.
 With a houseful of boys, Shannon’s on the go from dawn to dark, but she’s always ready for an impromptu workout.
 In 2014, she and JJ founded Kit and Ace, a technical apparel company for people (like themselves) living full-contact lives.
 When she’s not with her boys or working on the family’s latest philanthropic endeavour, you might find Shannon at Revolver Coffee in Gastown, walking at Jericho Beach when the tide is out, or driving through Kits in her 1971 candy apple-red Ford Bronco convertible.
 For more on her career and philanthropic efforts check out her LinkedIn profile.

 This is Warren.
 He loves good coffee and is allergic to salad.
 Warren is an early riser who can usually be found on the Grouse Grind and other North Shore trails (all year round) or on his road bike (rain or shine).
 As someone who has a hard time sitting still, Warren spends his weekends on some combination of backcountry skiing, kiteboarding, woodworking, hiking, or camping.
-He is the proud father of Ryan and Lainey and is married to his university crush, Shara.
-Warren has been a Vancouverite since day one.
+He is the proud father of Ryan and Lainey, and also a proud born & bred Vancouverite.
 He escapes the rain with weekend trips to Whistler and Palm Desert or by taking adventure vacations with his family.
 Next on his bucket list?
 South Africa.
 He is known around the office for being a man-with-a-plan, leading epic white-board sessions and always starting with ‘why.’
-Warren is a dedicated philanthropist who spends a great deal of time proudly serving on the boards of both the Boys & Girls Club of BC and BC Women’s Hospital.
+Warren is a dedicated philanthropist who spends a great deal of time proudly serving on the boards of both the Boys & Girls Club of South Coast BC and the BC Women’s Hospital & Health Centre Foundation.
 Warren is CEO of Hold It All.
 He is a highly accomplished executive with over 25 years of progressive experience at some of Vancouver’s most notable companies.
 For more on that, check out his LinkedIn profile.

-Current One-Year Goal: Complete my avalanche safety training course by December 2018.
+Current One-Year Goal: Complete overnight backcountry ski trip by December 2019.

 This is Andrew.
 Andrew and his wife Ciara are the true definitions of foodies, frequently traveling the globe in search of the next culinary gem.
 On the weekends, if he’s not at the soccer field cheering for his son, Ben, he can be found skiing, playing a mean game of tennis, or running along Vancouver’s beautiful Spanish Banks.
 As a seeker of quality in all aspects of his life, Andrew is very passionate about art and architecture and is slowly amassing his very own art collection.
 Andrew is a planner, just ask him... he probably has restaurant reservations for a year from now!
 A true sun seeker, Andrew enjoys quick trips to California or long summer excursions to the Mediterranean.
 Andrew is CEO of Low Tide Properties and has more than 25 years of experience in the real estate sector, bringing with him a uniquely global perspective from living and working in Hong Kong, London, and Vancouver.

-Current One-Year Goal: To do the Grouse Grind 61 times in under 60 minutes by December 2018.
+Current One-Year Goal: Do the Grouse Grind 61 times in under 60 minutes by December 2019.